karicodes/globetrotter/README.md

 ### Tech Returners Final Project

-This Readme will house all the documentation throught development.
+This readme will house all the documentation throughout development.